uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 Principals continued to arrange marriages into the 1930s.
 In 1936, the principal of the Roman Catholic school at Onion Lake prepared a list of students who had turned sixteen and who, he believed, should not be discharged.
-He noted that he insisted on keeping<!--x-->
-the students, since he would “always try to marry them as soon as they leave the school.”
+He noted that he insisted on keeping <!-- page 094 -->the students, since he would “always try to marry them as soon as they leave the school.”
 He wanted to keep one eighteen-year-old student in the school until the fall threshing was complete.
 Then, she would be married to a former pupil.
 He wanted to keep another eighteen-year-old until “she gets married during the year.”[^311]